Frequently Asked Questions

 • A union is an organized group of workers coming together to guarantee the things we care about like salaries, benefits, and job security.
 A union gives workers the legal authority to negotiate the terms of their employment with their employer through collective bargaining.
 (AFL-CIO "What Unions Do")

 • After negotiations with the College and in conversation with the National Labor Relations Board, our union is composed of Faculty on Term Appointments, Instructors in Science Laboratory, and Mellon Postdoctoral Fellows.
+Our new titles after negotiating our first Contract are Visiting Assistant Teaching Professors, Assistant Teaching Professors, Associate Teaching Professors, and Full Teaching Professors, as well as Mellon Postdoctoral Fellows and the Newhouse Visiting Assistant Professor of Creative Writing.

 • Our Organizing Committee interviewed several unions and found the United Auto Workers (UAW) to be the best fit for us.
 More than 100,000 academic workers are members of the UAW, constituting 25% of the union’s total membership.
 With a generous strike fund and experience negotiating strong contracts, the UAW has teeth and employers know it.